Manassas VA Emotional Abuse Counseling

 Real but Invisible Wounds: Recovering with a Prince William Counselor at Thriveworks Manassas

 When people tear down another person’s individuality, they are wounding that other person.
 Advocate Aisha Mirza explains, “It is not the bruises on the body that hurt.
 It is the wounds of the heart and the scars on the mind.”
-Some of those wounds may include depression, hyper-vigilance, psychosomatic pain, substance abuse, fear, anxiety, and suicidal idealization.
+Some of those wounds may include depression, hypervigilance, psychosomatic pain, substance abuse, fear, anxiety, and suicidal idealization.

-Do you know the pain of emotional abuse?
-Can you count the wounds to your spirit?
 If you have experienced or are experiencing emotional abuse, know that you are not alone.
 The behaviors listed in this article are not healthy in any relationship, and if someone in your life is acting in those ways, help is available.
 Thriveworks Manassas has helped many clients find safety and healing after an emotionally abusive relationship.

 Call Thriveworks Manassas today.
 We are ready to help.